Nursing - Practical Program Requirements

 Current CPR certification must be documented by the start of the first clinical day and maintained throughout the remainder of the program.

 *NOTE: While students can take BIO 228 and nursing courses in the same semester, it is not something we recommend.
 The course load is very demanding and may be more than some students can handle successfully.
 In order to be successful, students must have excellent time management and study skills.

 See program map for recommended placement of above-named courses if not completed prior to starting the PN program.

 Nursing Courses Available prior to starting the PN program

-HNR 100 - Introduction to Nursing and HNR 106 - Pharmacology are the only HNR (Nursing) courses that pre-nursing students may take prior to starting the nursing program.
+HNR 100 - Introduction to Nursing is the only HNR (Nursing) course that pre-nursing students may take prior to starting the nursing program.
 A class will open to pre-nursing students depending on available spaces.
 These classes (including transferred classes) fall under the NMC Nursing Program Progression Policy as defined in the Nursing Program Policy Manual.
 A student who withdraws from a nursing class after 25% of the class has been completed receives a program fail.
 A class completion with a grade less than 2.0 is also a program fail.
 A student with two programs fails will be dismissed from the nursing program.
 Pre-nursing students with two program fails are not eligible for admission to the nursing program.
 See the Nursing Program Policy Manual for further details.